dotkernel/frontend/README.md

 - the twig templates need either `{% trans 'translateText' %}` or `{{ translateText|trans }}`
 - then the js file needs `translateText("translateText")`

+**NOTE:**
+In order to have a proper behaviour of language selector , you need the language pack installed at Operating System level.

+`dnf install glibc-all-langpacks`

+Then restart PHP-FPM.

 ## Running the application
 We recommend running your applications in WSL: